docker/docs/language/golang/build-images.md

 ## Tag images

-An image name is made up of slash-separated name components.
+An image name is made up of colon-separated name components.
 Name components may contain lowercase letters, digits and separators.
 A separator is defined as a period, one or two underscores, or one or more dashes.
 A name component may not start or end with a separator.